Published 31 Jan 2023

 An exception report is an internal methodology used by businesses to formally document the reasons why employees or teams fail to meet work expectations, set targets, and/or deadlines.
 It is often produced by project managers and team leaders and typically includes a detailed explanation of the different factors that contributed to work deviation.

 Exception Report Template

-Project managers and supervisors can use this exception report template in order to document instances of work deviation, including the relevant factors and reasons why deviation was necessary.
+An exception report template is used by project managers and supervisors in order to document instances of work deviation, including the relevant factors and reasons why a deviation was necessary.
 This exception report template includes fields for:

 - Planned start date and actual start date, and original versus adjusted due date.